kuffmode/msa/README.md

 Importing will be just:
 ```
-from msa_src import msa, utils as ut
+from msapy import msa, utils as ut
 ```
 Then we define some elements and generate the permutation space:
 ```